-Chesapeake & Ohio Canal Towpath (Georgetown, D.C. - Cumberland, Md.), managed by Chesapeake and Ohio Canal National Historical Park, National Park Service.
+Chesapeake & Ohio Canal Towpath, Georgetown, D.C. - Cumberland, Md., managed by Chesapeake & Ohio Canal National Historical Park, National Park Service.

-Civil War Defenses of Washington Trail (1.1 MB; PDF; 15.5 x 16.5 inches print version).
-Completed in mid-2010 with support from the Connect Trails to Parks Program, the map is side B of a two-sided brochure and illustrates a route for hiking on trails and sidewalks in the District of Columbia, as well as bicycling routes in the District and in Virginia.
-A companion series of guides is being developed through a partnership with American Hiking Society and local stakeholders.
+Civil War Defenses of Washington Trail (1.1 MB; PDF; 15.5 x 16.5 inches print version) Published in mid-2010 with support from the Connect Trails to Parks Program, the map is side B of a brochure depicting a route for hiking on trails and sidewalks in the DC, as well as bicycling routes in DC and Virginia.

-Prince Georges County, Maryland (PDF; 4.3 MB): A map of the County's Potomac Heritage Trail On-Road Bicycling Route connecting parks, public landings and historic sites between Oxon Cove Park and Charles County; available at the National Park Service Fort Washington Park Visitor Center.
+Prince Georges County, Maryland (PDF; 4.3 MB) The Potomac Heritage Trail On-Road Bicycling Route connecting parks, public landings and historic sites between Oxon Cove Park and Marshall Hall; available at the Fort Washington Park Visitor Center or contact us.

-Virginia Piedmont (PDF; 490 KB):The Potomac Heritage Trail corridor between White's Ferry and the American Legion Bridge (i.e., I-495) in eastern Loudoun and northern Fairfax counties, Virginia.
-A printed brochure is available from Visit Loudoun or contact us.
-To volunteer for trail construction and maintenance, contact the Potomac Heritage Trail Association.
+Virginia Piedmont (PDF; 490 KB), various Trail segments between White's Ferry and the American Legion Bridge (i.e., I-495) in eastern Loudoun and northern Fairfax counties.
+A brochure is available from Visit Loudoun or contact us.
+To volunteer on trail projects, contact the Potomac Heritage Trail Association.

 Stafford County, Virginia (PDF; 1.1MB; 2008) A base map of the County, including Trail segments.

-Northern Neck of Virginia (PDF; 5.4 MB; 2013): Map is page two of the Northern Neck Heritage Trail Bicycling Route Network brochure; printed brochures are available from the Northern Neck Tourism Commission or contact us.
+Northern Neck of Virginia (PDF; 5.4 MB; 2013) Page two of the Northern Neck Heritage Trail Bicycling Route Network brochure, available from the Northern Neck Tourism Commission.
 Please note: Sections of Route 3 in Westmoreland County are used by vehicles traveling at high speeds and do not include shoulders or lanes for bicyclists.

-Southern Maryland Potomac Heritage Trail On-Road Bicycling Route (PDF; 2011): Developed for use on a "rack card," the regional locator map provides an overview of a general route for bicycling between Point Lookout and Oxon Cove Park (at the Woodrow Wilson Bridge II & DC-Md. line).
+Southern Maryland Potomac Heritage Trail On-Road Bicycling Route (PDF; 2011) Developed for use on a "rack card," the regional locator map depicts an overview of a general route for bicycling between Point Lookout and Oxon Cove Park (i.e., Woodrow Wilson Bridge & DC-Md. line).

 Did You Know?